MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 To use WinUSB as the device's function driver, you create a driver package.
 The driver package must contain these files:

-- WinUSB co-installer (Winusbcoinstaller.dll)
+- WinUSB coinstaller (Winusbcoinstaller.dll)
-- KMDF co-installer (WdfcoinstallerXXX.dll)
+- KMDF coinstaller (WdfcoinstallerXXX.dll)
 - An .inf file that installs *Winusb.sys* as the device's function driver.
 For more information, see [Writing a custom INF for WinUSB installation](#writing-a-custom-inf-for-winusb-installation).
 - A signed catalog file for the package.
 This file is required to install WinUSB on x64 versions of Windows starting with Vista.